-Editor's note: When the AMF forwards registered UE contexts to target AMF, how to uniquely identify the UE context by the AMF and 5G AN is FFS.

 NOTE 1: It is assumed that the UE contexts from the old AMF include all event subscriptions with peer CP NFs.

 An AMF shall be able to instruct the 5G AN that it will be unavailable for processing UE transactions by including GUAMI(s) configured on this the AMF and its corresponding target AMF(s).
-The target AMF shall be able to update the 5G AN that the old GUAMI(s) is now served by target AMF..
+The target AMF shall be able to update the 5G AN that the old GUAMI(s) is now served by target AMF.
 It provides the old GUAMI value that the 5G AN can use to locate UE contexts served by the old AMF.
 Upon receipt of the indication that an old AMF is unavailable, 5G AN shall take the following action: